 From the Mode drop-down menu, select one of the following options:

-Disabled: Select the Disabled setting to disable Web Entry for this Start Event element when this element currently is configured to do so.
+Disabled: Select the Disabled setting to disable Web Entry for this Start Event object when this object currently is configured to do so.
 This is the default setting.

 Anonymous: Select the Anonymous option to allow any person who has access to the Web Entry's URL to start a Request.
 This person is not authenticated as a user.
 As a best practice, use Anonymous Web Entry URLs when an active session will not be used in the same Web browser.
-Note that if an anonymous person starts a Request and a later Form Task element or Manual Task element is assigned to the Request starter, ensure that the anonymous person enters an email address for that Task or chat-style interaction.
+Note that if an anonymous person starts a Request and a later Start Event object or Manual Task object is assigned to the Request starter, ensure that the anonymous person enters an email address for that Task or chat-style interaction.
 Otherwise, that person cannot receive notifications for the subsequent Task.
 If this happens, the following Request error occurs: This process was started by an anonymous user so this task can not be assigned to the requester.
 Therefore, use this option cautiously.

 If selecting the Anonymous option, consider selecting the Enable Password Protect setting below the Completed Action setting (described below) to require a password to access the Web Entry.